Process-in-Chains/CONFINE/README.md

 cd mining-data/collaborators/process-01/
 nano logserver-config.json
 ```
 Now specify, for each log server, their respective `http_reference` and the `merge_key`.
-Let's assume we have three log servers whose `http_reference` are "localhost:8087", "localhost:8088", "localhost:8089" respectively, and their `merge_key` is "concept:name".
-You should have
+Let's assume you have three log servers whose `http_reference` are "localhost:8087", "localhost:8088", "localhost:8089" respectively, and their `merge_key` is "concept:name".
+You should have a setting like:
 ```
 [
   {